pwndev/pwndev/README.md

 #### Contact

 - 💬 Ask me about anything, I am happy to help;
-- 📫 How to reach me: contact@genetv.net
+- 📫 How to reach me: d@illan.ch
-- 🌐 Check out my website: https://genetv.cc
+- 🌐 Check out my website: https://d.illan.ch

 If you like what I do, feel free to buy me a coffee / help me keep running my services... ☕